portsoc/hangman-in-branches/README.md

 This is because, on multiple occasions, we have used the same two lines of code to remove a DOM element.
 So we have extracted these lines into a new function, called `safeRemove`, and we can reuse it.

-Note that Visual Studio Code has a shortcut for this.
+Note that Visual Studio Code has a shortcut for this action:
-Begin by selecting a set of lines.
+First select a set of lines.
-The  right-click and select "Refactor".
+Then right-click and select "Refactor".
-Then you can select "Extract into function in module score".
+Afterwards select "Extract to function in module scope".

 Similarly, we have created the `lives`, `hitsAndMisses`, `create` and `feedback` functions.